Procedures

 2. How many facelifts have you performed in the last year as the surgeon in charge or primary surgeon?

-4. Have you ever had a complication with facelift surgery? … if the surgeon responds no – be suspicious while significant complications are quite rare any surgeon having done enough facelift procedures to be an expert will have experienced at least some complication and this should be discussed.
+4. Have you ever had a complication with facelift surgery?
+If the surgeon responds no – be suspicious.
+While significant complications are rare, any surgeon who has done enough facelift procedures to be an expert will have experienced at least some difficulty, which should be discussed.

-1. What is the worst complication you have experienced with facelift and how did you manage this complication?
+5. What is the worst complication you have experienced with a facelift, and how did you manage this complication?

-2. Ask to speak with patients that have had a face lift in San Francisco with the surgeon in the last month or two.
-They can give a first hand account of their experience and whether their expectations were met.
+6. Ask to speak with patients who have had a facelift with the surgeon in the last month or two in San Francisco.
+They can give a first-hand account of their experience and whether their expectations were met.

-3. Ask to see before and after pictures and make sure that the pictures are of patients that your consultation surgeon was the primary surgeon.
+7. Ask to see before and after pictures and ensure that the photographs are of patients for whom your consultation surgeon was the primary surgeon.

-4. Finally, corporate facelifts or trademarked procedures are considered unethical in many states and illegal in some.
-I discourage patients from seeking these types of procedures without carefully credentialing the surgeons.
+8. Finally, corporate facelifts or trademarked procedures are considered unethical in many states and illegal in some.
+I encourage patients to seek these procedures by carefully credentialing the surgeons.

 Facelift and Neck Lift